Learning to Infer Parameterized Representations of Plants from 3D Scans: Related Work

-\paragraph{Measurement Extraction} Extracting phenotypic measures like leaf area index or main stem height provides insight about plant and crop behavior in different conditions.
-Paproki~\etal~\cite{paproki2012novel} propose a mesh processing technique for 3D plants phenotypic traits analysis from multi-view images.
-Chattopadhyay~\etal~\cite{chattopadhyay2016measuring} model and reconstruct apple trees with diameter estimation for the application of automatic dormant pruning.
-Ghahremani~\etal~\cite{ghahremani2021direct} apply the RANSAC algorithm to model plant organs that fit an input point cloud to estimate phenotypic features like angles and diameters of leaves and branches.

-\paragraph{Positioning} Our experiments focus on the three tasks of 3D reconstruction, skeletonization and segmentation.
-As shown in Table~\ref{tab:positioning}, only few works perform the three tasks of 3D reconstruction, skeletonization and segmentation, like~\cite{TreePartNet21, 5246837}.
-However, these methods are designed to be applied on big trees with trunks and foliage, and are not applicable on small annual plants where the leaf size to stem diameter proportion is different.
-On annual plants, our method remains generic due to the learned parametric model that contains the information needed for different tasks.
+\paragraph{Positioning} Table~\ref{tab:positioning} shows that only few works perform 3D reconstruction, skeletonization and segmentation~\cite{TreePartNet21, 5246837,cheng2025demeter}.
+Two of these~\cite{TreePartNet21, 5246837} are limited to big trees with trunks and foliage, and not applicable on small annual plants.
+The third method~\cite{cheng2025demeter} takes 2D images as input and performs segmentation as pre-processing, and is therefore not comparable to our method.